KWKY: Top 40 KWKY

-Once 3M completed its purchase of KWDM the switched the call sign to KWKY.
+Once 3M completed its purchase of KWDM, they switched the call sign to KWKY.
 The station began 48 hours of stunting by playing Earl Brown's novelty record Pachalafaka for two days with a countdown to "Quickie" and the legal ID of "KWDM Des Moines" inserted in between the song.
-KWKY station management also attempted to purchase commercial time on 1460 KSO and 940 KIOA to announce that "Quickie is coming."
+KWKY station management also attempted to purchase commercial time on KSO and KIOA to announce that "Quickie is coming."
 Once the stunting was done, KWKY was introduced as "Quickie 1150" with a new Top 40 format.

 Going up against two well established Top 40 stations with much stronger signals larger coverage areas was not a successful decision.
-In 1960, KWKY adopted a Middle of the Road format similar to KCBC.
+In 1960, KWKY adopted a middle of the road format similar to KCBC.
 In 1961, KWKY tried a Top 40 format again with similar results to the first attempt.

 Country music

-In 1962 the format was again changed, this time to country music.
+In 1962, the format was again changed, this time to country music.
 This marked the fifth format change in three years.
 It was with this format that KWKY would reach its highest levels of ratings success.
 KWKY dominated the country market for the next ten years, as the only full time AM country station in Des Moines.

-The decline of KWKY started in 1972 when 1460 KSO switched from Top 40 to Country Music.
+The decline of KWKY started in 1972 when KSO switched from Top 40 to country music.
 With KSO's higher power and better coverage area, KWKY's complicated directional antenna pattern hurt it in the ratings.
-KWKY tried to compete for the next 4 years.
-But in the end, 3M decided to sell the station to the Putbrese Family in 1976.
+KWKY tried to compete for the next four years, but in the end, 3M decided to sell the station to the Putbrese family in 1976.

 Christian radio

-After the Putbrese family purchased KWKY the format was switched to an Evangelical Christian talk and teaching format along with some high school sports.
+After the Putbrese family purchased KWKY, the format was switched to an Evangelical Christian talk and teaching format along with some high school sports.
 KWKY became a brokered-time station, with national and local religious leaders buying segments of time on the station, during which they could ask listeners for financial support for their ministries.

 A fire in 1977 caused $70,000 worth of damages to KWKY's Norwalk studios.
-After 30 years of Evangelical Christian programming, a local group of Catholic business and religious leaders purchased the station through a non-profit corporation, Saint Gabriel Communications.
-While the station still broadcasts religious programming, it is now targeted towards Catholic listeners.
+After 30 years of Evangelical Christian programming, a local group of Catholic business and religious leaders purchased the station through a non-profit corporation, St. Gabriel Communications.
+While the station still broadcasts religious programming, it is targeted towards Catholic listeners.

+Regional Mexican

+In March 2025, Iowa Catholic Radio announced that its programming would move from KWKY to KDLS-FM 105.5, under the call sign KIHS, on April 1.
+KWKY will, in turn, take on KDLS-FM's "La Ley" regional Mexican format, and change its call sign to KDLX.